josefigueroa168/NLP-project/README.md

 ## Preprocessing
 ### Training
-Run pre_train.py with training file (contains human annotated amr) e.g. amr-bank-struct-v1.6-training.txt
+* Run pre_train.py with training file (contains human annotated amr) e.g. amr-bank-struct-v1.6-training.txt

     python pre_train.py amr-bank-struct-v1.6-training.txt

 This will output two files: for_pos.txt, amr-bank-struct-v1.6-training.csv

+* If you want to us our CNN model, open preprocessing_for_nn.ipynb and change input file name to the the csv file produced from previous step.
+And change the output file name to the name you want.
+	* This will output two file: isfocus_fname.npy, word_embedding_fname.npy
+		* isfocus_fname.npy has an array with dimension S x N
+		* word_embedding_fname.npy has an array with dimension S x N x 300
+		* S is the total of sentence in input file, N is number of words in each sentence (not the same for each sentence)

 ### Parsing